simonernst/docker_robocup/README.md

  * Host machine running on Ubuntu 18.04 on amd64 architecture
  * Dedicated Nvidia GPU with CUDA (>10)
+ * At least 50GB of empty space on Disk (SSD would be a plus)

 Cloning the repo :
 ```bash